Axioms for Defeat in Democratic Elections: Escaping impossibility

 \subsubsection{Arrow's Theorem}

-Arrow \citeyearpar{Arrow1963} worked in a fixed voter and fixed candidate setting (see \citealt{Campbell2002}, \citealt{Penn2015} for modern presentations).
-Fix a set $V$ of voters and a set $X$ of candidates.
+Arrow \citeyearpar{Arrow1963} worked in a fixed-voter and fixed-candidate setting (see \citealt{Campbell2002} and \citealt{Penn2015} for modern presentations).
+Fix nonempty finite sets $V$ and $X$ of voters and candidates, respectively.
 A $(V,X)$-profile is a profile $\mathbf{P}$ as in Definition \ref{ProfileDef} in which $V(\mathbf{P})=V$ and $X(\mathbf{P})=X$.
-A \textit{$(V,X)$-collective choice rule} (or $(V,X)$-CCR) is a function on the set of $(V,X)$-profiles such that for any $(V,X)$-profile $\mathbf{P}$, $f(\mathbf{P})$ is an asymmetric binary relation on $X$.\footnote{Note that we have built the condition of Universal Domain with respect to $(V,X)$ into the definition of a $(V,X)$-CCR.} If $f$ is a VCCR as in Section \ref{Prelim}, then for any $V\subseteq\mathcal{V}$ and $X\subseteq\mathcal{X}$, the restriction $f_{\mid V,X}$ of $f$ to the set of $(V,X)$-profiles is a $(V,X)$-CCR.
+A \textit{$(V,X)$-collective choice rule} (or $(V,X)$-CCR) is a function on the set of $(V,X)$-profiles such that for any $(V,X)$-profile $\mathbf{P}$, $f(\mathbf{P})$ is an asymmetric binary relation on $X$.\footnote{Note that we have built the condition of Universal Domain with respect to $(V,X)$ into the definition of a $(V,X)$-CCR.} If $f$ is a VCCR as in Section \ref{Prelim}, then for any finite $V\subset\mathcal{V}$ and finite $X\subset\mathcal{X}$, the restriction $f_{\mid V,X}$ of $f$ to the set of $(V,X)$-profiles is a $(V,X)$-CCR.
 In particular, for any such $(V,X)$, the Split Cycle VCCR restricts to the Split Cycle $(V,X)$-CCR.
 Our question is: how does the Split Cycle $(V,X)$-CCR escape Arrow's Theorem?

 Let $f$ be a $(V,X)$-CCR.
 To state Arrow's Theorem, we recall the following key notions: \begin{itemize} \item $f$ is a $(V,X)$-\textit{social welfare function} (or $(V,X)$-SWF) if for any $(V,X)$-profile $\mathbf{P}$, $f(\mathbf{P})$ is a strict weak order (recall Section \ref{Prelim}); \item $f$ satisfies \textit{Independence of Irrelevant Alternatives} (IIA) if for any $(V,X)$-profiles $\mathbf{P}$ and $\mathbf{P}'$ and $x,y\in X$, if $\mathbf{P}_{\mid\{x,y\}}=\mathbf{P}'_{\mid\{x,y\}}$, then $x$ defeats $y$ in $\mathbf{P}$ according to $f$ if and only if $x$ defeats $y$ in $\mathbf{P}'$ according to~$f$; \item $f$ satisfies \textit{Pareto} if for any $(V,X)$-profile $\mathbf{P}$ and $x,y\in X$, if $x\mathbf{P}_iy$ for all $i\in V$, then $x$ defeats $y$ in $\mathbf{P}$ according to $f$; \item an $i\in V$ is a \textit{dictator for $f$} if for all $(V,X)$-profiles $\mathbf{P}$ and $x,y\in X$, if $x\mathbf{P}_iy$, then $x$ defeats $y$ in $\mathbf{P}$ according to $f$. \end{itemize}